Licensed Clinical Mental Health Counselor (NH)

 Equine Specialist

-Scott volunteering with EIP as a way for him to give back to our veterans that have given so much for this
+Scott works with EIP as a way for him to give back to our veterans that have given so much for this

 country.
 “Our veterans have served and sacrificed for this great nation, and I am honored to work with